Disney's '12 Days Of Christmas' Is Amazing And You Don't Wanna Miss The 'Coming Soon' News!

 Just in time for the holiday season, Mickey and the Walt Disney World Company are hosting a “12 Days of Disney Parks Christmas” celebration.
 The fun kicked off on Dec.
 5. Walt Disney Parks & Resorts fans saw the launch of the first of 12 information-packed days that feature thrilling news of future offerings in 2018 “and beyond” about the most magical place on the Earth.

-Jeepers — in the spirit of the world’s most famous mouse — where is the best place to begin with all the exciting news on the day Walt Disney would have celebrated turning 116 (via Tampa Bay Times)?
+Jeepers — in the spirit of the world’s most famous mouse — where is the best place to begin with all the exciting news on the day Walt Disney would have celebrated turning 116 (via the Tampa Bay Times)?
 With Star Wars Episode VIII: The Last Jedi coming soon, Disney wrapping up plans to buy Twenty-First Century Fox (via CNBC), Disneyland Resort offering six reasons to book your holiday vacation on property, and the swell of patrons vying for a table at the Be Our Guest eatery at Magic Kingdom park, the news coming out of Disney is dizzying.

 Don’t worry, over the next 12 days, you’ll be in the know about all the many things to do in Disney parks, the Disney Cruise Line, Disneyland, Disney World, the Disney Resort & Spa, and Aulani in Hawaii, to name a few.